 Training for a cycling race like the Coronation Double Century is as much about your diet, as it is about getting the training in.
 You need to fuel yourself correctly and make sure you get the right amount of nutrients to allow your body to recover and grow stronger after each training session.

-The good thing is that there is always a FreshStop nearby to top up with some healthy snack in a hurry.
+The good thing is that there is always a FreshStop nearby to top up with some healthy snacks in a hurry.

 Here are some tips on what is best:

-Make sure you eat breakfast on every day that you train as well as on race day.
+Make sure you eat breakfast every day that you train as well as on race day.
 If your body doesn’t have fuel to use, how can you expect peak performance?
-Select food that is easy on your stomach such as a peanut butter sarmie or a smoothie.
+Select food that is easy on your stomachs such as a peanut butter sarmie or a smoothie.

-It also helps to get a good meal in the night before.
+It also helps to get a good meal the night before.

 SNACKING BETWEEN MEALS:

-TO avoid reaching for the wrong thing when you get hungry or even during a race, plan you snacking with your cycle.
+To avoid reaching for the wrong thing when you get hungry or even during a race, plan your snacking with your cycle.
 You don’t want to end up spoiling your eating in a time of need.